 Accommodation guarantee

 Please note that whilst not covered by the guarantee; we endeavour to offer accommodation to all eligible students who apply.
-Our applications remain open after the initial deadline; however, we will begin to allocate our accommodation from mid-August onwards.
-Availability of certain Halls or room types might be limited therefore we recommend that you apply early.
+Our applications remain open after the initial deadline; however, we will begin to allocate our accommodation from July onwards.
+Availability of certain Halls or room types might be limited therefore we recommend that you apply as early as possible once applications are open.

 Allocation of University accommodation

-Room allocations will be made from mid-August onwards and students will be contacted by email shortly afterwards and directed to the portal.
+Room allocations will be made from mid-July onwards and students will be contacted by email shortly afterwards.

 Halls are allocated on a first come, first serve basis, in accordance with the University’s Allocation Policy.
 We are not able to guarantee an offer in a specific Hall or room type, but preferences are taken into consideration based on availability at time of allocation.

 Please refer to our Disability Provision Policy in the first instance.
-If you need to discuss your requirements further please contact a member of the Accommodation Service on 020 8240 4034 (9am-5pm, Monday to Friday) who will be happy to help.
+If you need to discuss your requirements further, please contact a member of the Accommodation Service on 020 8240 4034 or email accommodation@stmarys.ac.uk (9am-5pm, Monday to Friday) who will be happy to help.

-We recognise that students who are classed as Care Leavers may require additional support.
-Please contact the Accommodation Service for further information.
+We recognise that students who are classed as care leavers, care experienced or who are estranged from their families may require additional support.
+Please contact the Accommodation Service for further information on your accommodation options and.
+Visit our St Mary’s Cares page for more information on all support available.

-Any student athletes who apply for accommodation but have not been referred by EPACC are allocated accommodation in line with our allocation policy as stated above.
+Any student athletes who apply for accommodation but have not been referred by EPC are allocated accommodation in line with our allocation policy as stated above.

-If you would like to talk to a member of the Accommodation Service please contact us at accommodation@stmarys.ac.uk or on 020 8240 4034.
+If you would like to speak with a member of the Accommodation Service about your accommodation options, please contact us at accommodation@stmarys.ac.uk or on 020 8240 4034.

 Frequently asked questions